Homemade Ranch Seasoning

 My favorite way to use this seasoning is as a rub for baked chicken or fish.
 I also love it as a seasoning mixed into bread and biscuit dough.

 The possibilities are endless though!
 Sprinkle some on your popcorn or French fries.
-Add it to the breading for chicken fingers.
+Add it to the breading for chicken fingers or make Ranch Chicken Thighs in the air fryer.
 I want to hear about all the ways you enjoy it in the comments below.

-To make ranch salad dressing or ranch dip, add two tablespoons of the seasoning blend to one cup of buttermilk or sour cream and refrigerate at least 30 minutes before serving so that all of the dried herbs and spices can bloom.
+To Make Ranch Dip: Add 2 tablespoons of the seasoning blend to 2 cups of sour cream and refrigerate at least 30 minutes before serving so that all of the dried herbs and spices can soften and release their flavor.

 Print